 The Mayo Clinic pulmonary function laboratories offer many tests for common and rare conditions that affect the lungs and breathing.
 Despite their size, high volume and complexity, these laboratories are staffed by medical professionals who put your needs first.
-You will receive prompt (one- to two-day availability), individualized and compassionate care.
+You'll receive prompt, individualized and compassionate care.

-Across Mayo Clinic's three campuses in Arizona, Florida and Minnesota, the pulmonary function laboratories serve about 70 people a day and perform more than 48,000 procedures a year.
-The laboratories' large patient volume, advanced technology, and outstanding quality assurance program and research activities contribute to Mayo Clinic's international reputation for the accurate diagnosis of respiratory disorders.
+Across Mayo Clinic's three campuses in Arizona, Florida and Minnesota, the pulmonary function laboratories serve about 217 people a day and perform more than 145,000 procedures a year.
+The laboratories' large patient volume, advanced technology and outstanding quality assurance program contribute to Mayo Clinic's international reputation for the accurate diagnosis of respiratory disorders.

 A tradition of research and innovation

-The Mayo Clinic pulmonary function laboratories grew from the Department of Physiology, which during and after World War II developed the aviator's oxygen mask, the G-suit, the oxygen bail-out bottle and the "M1 maneuver."
+The Mayo Clinic pulmonary function laboratories grew from the Department of Physiology, which in the mid-20th century transformed aviation by developing the aviator's oxygen mask, the G-suit, the oxygen bailout bottle and the "M1 maneuver."
 Fighter pilots used this maneuver to maintain consciousness when subjected to G-forces.
 The original lab and its founders developed:

 - The pulse oximeter